 In his retirement, he focused on the visual arts as well as music, and produced many drawings and watercolors.
 He was a member of the Motet Singers, Community Band, and a Meals-on-Wheels volunteer.
 He was a member of Phi Mu Alpha Sinfonia, a professional music fraternity.
 He attended the Church of Redeemer in Addison, where he sang in the choir.

-He is survived by his wife, Sandra; daughters, Tobi Andrews and Nancy Solla; one grandchild; sister, Mary, and many nieces and nephews.
+He is survived by his wife, Sandra; daughters, Tobi Andrews and Nancy Solla; one grandchild; sister, Mary; and many nieces and nephews.
+A memorial service for Gordon will be announced at a later date.

 Gordon's family entrusted his care to Haughey Funeral Home, Inc.